HassanSalama98/iscminerextensions/README.md

 This repository contains the implementation of an Instance Spanning Constraint (ISC) mining graphical user interface.
 The implementation of this application is built upon the fundamentals, principles and ISC discovery algorithms presented in the paper [Discovering instance and process spanning constraints from process execution logs](https://www.sciencedirect.com/science/article/pii/S0306437919305368) and the paper [SVIPEX: A Web Service for Discovering and Visualizing Instance Spanning Constraints based on Process Execution Logs](http://ceur-ws.org/Vol-2673/paperDR11.pdf) as well the project found in the [ISC-Mining 2020 GitHub Repository](https://github.com/WinterKaro/iscmining-infsys20).

-*Two Seperate Command Terminals need to be opened simultaneously to run the application: one for the server side and one for the client side*
+*Two Seperate Command Terminals need to be opened simultaneously to run the application: one for the server side and one for the client side.*
+The client application can be run independantly and will show the results of two sample datasets. *But please note:*
+**Please make sure to run the server application first in order to obtain upload functionality.**

 ## Server Side
-Depending on the python version on the operating system `pip3` and `python3` would need to be used.
+Depending on the python version installed on the operating system `pip3` and `python3` would need to be used.
 ###### Optional

 Create Python Virtual Environment